espocrm/documentation/user-guide/export.md

 ## CSV delimiter

 Users can specify the delimiter for CSV export at Preferences.
-By default `;` is set.

 ## See also